whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 When children are trained for obedience, is it any wonder that cowardice is common in adulthood, and people have low trust in each other?

 Instead of seeking real freedom, authorities in unhealthy nations trick men and women into thinking that "freedom" means being able to do whatever you want without financial restraint, and so the way to become free is to get rich.
-But this is the faux-freedom of kings who don't care about anything.
+But this is the faux-freedom of kings who don't care about anyone.

 Real freedom comes when everyone cares for and protects each other and stands for what's right as a normal way of life, so that everyone can enjoy justice and deep respect with their neighbors.
 When people forget this and just look after themselves, it's easy to become spiritually lost and let selfishness take over.

 I certainly do _not_ suggest anyone quit their job.
 Just realize that individuals trying to get better-paying jobs is not the path to collective freedom.

 Revolutionaries like the Black Panthers and Zapatistas often kept working their jobs to support themselves as they sought to free their people.
-Black Panther Don Cox put it well: "use what you got to get what you need."
-Making money and getting rich shouldn't be the end-goal.
+Black Panther Don Cox put it well: "use what you got to get what you need."[xxx-just another nigger|use what you got] Making money and getting rich shouldn't be the end-goal.
 Just like the Tzutujil Mayans and Huron who liked to get rich so they could give it all away, or Harriet Tubman who saved up money so she could return South to help others escape chattel slavery, I support people in making money so they can do the most good in service of the people and nonhumans they love.

 When you know what to look for, you will see how low our expectations are for each other in unhealthy nations.
 But it doesn't need to be this way.
 To create healthy communities and eventually sovereign healthy nations, we need to raise our standards!